assadnavi/assadnavi.github.io/_posts/2023-08-29-computing-compound-interest.md

 The below code uses the function `invest()` to compute the amount obtained by the investor after investing $100 at the annual rate of 10 % for a period of 2 and 20 years.
 This code can be amended to fit your scenarios.

-Thanks for reading.
-I hope you have learnt something and this article helped you better understand how to think recursively.
-If you have any comments or improvement suggestions <a href="mailto:hello@assadnavi.ch">get in touch</a>

 <br/>

 {% highlight vb %}